KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Living in a Diverse Society.md

 ## Factors that shape the identities of people and diversity

-In <doc:Exploring-CItizenship-and-Governance>, you learned that your <doc:Exploring-CItizenship-and-Governance#Sense-of-Identity>
+In <doc:Exploring-Citizenship-and-Governance>, you learned that your <doc:Exploring-Citizenship-and-Governance#Sense-of-Identity>
 refers both to how you perceive yourself and how others peceive you

 There are several main identities that are the target of categorisation when it comes to diversity.